-U.S. District Court Judge Tanya Chatkin issued a temporary restraining order which allowed Doe to get an abortion.
-In Chatkin’s order certifying the class, she wrote in a footnote that the plaintiffs’ “Fifth Amendment right to decide whether to continue or terminate their pregnancies is not diminished by their status as undocumented immigrants.”
+U.S. District Court Judge Tanya Chutkan issued a temporary restraining order which allowed Doe to get an abortion.
+In Chutkan’s order certifying the class, she wrote in a footnote that the plaintiffs’ “Fifth Amendment right to decide whether to continue or terminate their pregnancies is not diminished by their status as undocumented immigrants.”

 The states’ amicus brief focuses on this footnote, and they argue that undocumented immigrants, who do not have substantial “ties” to the United States, have no constitutional right to an elective abortion.

 According to the brief, the U.S. Supreme Court clarified in United States v.
 Verdugo-Urquidez that undocumented immigrants only have constitutional protections when they have “developed substantial connections with this country.”

 In that case, involving a Mexican citizen who participated in the torture and murder of a DEA agent, the Supreme Court ruled the Fourth Amendment does not apply to the search and seizure of property owned by a “nonresident alien and located in a foreign country.”